clutchnoob/echo_multiagent/README.md

 - **Support**: Active advocacy for the recommendation
 - **Escalate**: Intense support with willingness to champion

-#### Forecasting Process
+#### Label Generation Process

 The LLM receives:
 1. Complete organizational hidden state (all graphs, employee attributes)
 2. Recommendation and situational context
 3. Explicit computational instructions for propagation dynamics

-The LLM generates:
+The LLM generates labeled training examples containing:
-1. **Individual-level predictions**: For each employee, sentiment class and probability distribution
+1. **Individual-level labels**: For each employee, sentiment class and probability distribution
 2. **Influence sources**: Which specific connections (and through which graphs) influenced each agent
 3. **Propagation paths**: Sequence showing how sentiment flows from key influencers
 4. **Aggregate outcomes**: Organization-wide sentiment distribution
 5. **Segment analysis**: Breakdowns by department and hierarchical level

+These labels will serve as supervised learning targets for training the future ECHO model.

 ### 4. Network Propagation Dynamics